The Senior Prom and Drinking

 In more affluent communities, parents rent limousines for their kids to avoid alcohol-related accidents.
 However, as the following statistics show, underage drinking is potentially lethal, even if kids do not drive:

-- The same survey reveals that the same number of teenagers report regular drinking (drinking on more than two occasions in the past month).
+- The same survey reveals that one in 10 teenagers report extreme binge drinking (drinking more than 10 drinks per session).

 Discussions and limit-setting around alcohol consumption need to take place throughout childhood and adolescence.
 If parents are permissive around alcohol throughout high school, it's likely that any conversation about prom-night drinking will be less effective.